ivanovich18/Quiz-tion-AI/README.md

 5. Copy the generated quiz to your preference.![image](https://user-images.githubusercontent.com/88656474/233829424-33b1abd5-6d5c-42d4-8eac-99f2b9461fd0.png)

 ### Disclaimer:
 This is still under the development server.
-Hosting on the internet and adding more features will be added soon!
+Hosting on the internet and more features will be added soon!